 You can learn more about dental implant infections and how to avoid them by following what your dentist says.
-Since an implant means there is no natural tooth structure, you can’t develop a cavity or face decay.
+Since an implant means no natural tooth structure, you can’t develop a cavity or face decay.

-The longevity of your dental implant can face the consequences if you have a periodontal infection or inflammation.
+The longevity of your dental implant can face consequences if you have a periodontal infection or inflammation.
 Another name for a periodontal infection is what’s known as peri-implantitis.

 These bacteria can develop into calculus.
 Calculus is a deposit that can destroy the bone and gum tissue around the implant.
 When it turns into calculus, flossing and brushing can’t remove it.
 At this point, only a dental hygienist can remove it.

 This can cause your dental implant to fail.
 It’s essential to do plaque removal at home to avoid this.

 You’ll want to use a low-abrasive toothpaste if you have single implants.
 Ensure that you use proper brushing techniques around and underneath your implant.

 Use floss daily to get to the food your toothbrush can’t reach.
 You can also consider using an oral irrigator as well.

 Avoid Abrasive Items

 Use sensitive cleaning products when it comes to mouthwash and toothpaste.
 If you use products that are too abrasive, it can lead to discomfort.
 Avoid products that have intense flavors.

 Many don’t floss daily, and if you have implants, it’s even more important to floss.
 Plaque can stack up around your implants and cause oral hygiene problems.